America's gun culture vs. the world in 5 charts

 There are more public mass shootings in America than in any other country in the world.

+On Wednesday, Nikolas Cruz, 19, arrived at the halls of his former school in Parkland, Florida.
+Armed with a rifle, he allegedly carried out a massacre that left 17 people dead.

-Before Sunday, the 2016 Orlando attack was the deadliest mass shooting in modern US history, with 49 people killed.
+In October 2017, 64-year-old gunman Stephen Paddock fired into crowds gathered at the Harvest Music Festival in Las Vegas.
+Fifty-eight people were killed and more than 500 people were injured.
+It was the deadliest mass shooting in modern US history.

+In 2016, an attack at the Pulse nightclub in Orlando left 49 people dead.
 In 2012, Adam Lanza went on a shooting spree in Newtown, Connecticut, killing his mother before murdering 26 students and staff at Sandy Hook Elementary School; in 2007, 32 people were killed in the Virginia Tech massacre.

 Such massacres have prompted debates about gun control, but they also increase demand for guns.
-And regulations covering the sale of firearms are looser now that they were just a few months ago.
+And regulations covering the sale of firearms are looser now that they were a year ago.

-In February, US President Donald Trump signed a measure that scrapped a Obama-era regulation aimed at keeping guns out of the hands of some severely mentally ill people.
+In February 2017, US President Donald Trump signed a measure that scrapped an Obama-era regulation aimed at keeping guns out of the hands of some severely mentally ill people.

 The original rule was part of a series of moves taken by the Obama administration to try and curb gun violence after other efforts failed to advance in Congress.